Route network simplification for transport planning

 As a common first step, we buffer the lines in a projected coordinate system.
 We use a buffer size of 8 m in this paper, a value informed by typical widths of a UK two‑lane highway with an example for a typical 2‑way road being specified in the Design Manual for Roads and Bridges (DMRB) as “min 4.8 m, max 8.8 m” and the minimum GB rail centreline track separation of 3.26 m, and two sections of 1.435 m standard gauge.
 This parameter can be adjusted to suit the use case and local contexts, using the buffer parameter of the simplification functions.

-In skeletonisation, overlapping lines are identified, buffered, transformed into a raster image, the image processed through a thinning algorithm, and a skeletal representation of the original network produced (see Methods appendix for details).
+In skeletonization, overlapping lines are identified, buffered, transformed into a raster image, the image processed through a thinning algorithm, and a skeletal representation of the original network produced (see Methods appendix for details).
 This skeletal structure preserves the overall extent and connectivity of the network, with a central line that follows the centreline of the combined buffered area.

-Specifically, we apply skeletonisation only where more than one buffered line segment overlaps.
+Specifically, we apply skeletonization only where more than one buffered line segment overlaps.
 To identify overlapping line-segments, the buffer is split at the end of each line-segment.
 The overlapping line-segments are then buffered while retaining the remaining disjoint lines.

 To mitigate rasterisation artefacts introduced by this step, we increase resolution via a uniform affine scale before thinning.
-As detail is lost in transforming of the geometry to an image buffer or raster, more detail can be retained by using an affine transformation to increase the number of points in the buffer prior to skeletonisation and reducing scale when creating the simplified linear geometric representation.
+As detail is lost in transforming of the geometry to an image buffer or raster, more detail can be retained by using an affine transformation to increase the number of points in the buffer prior to skeletonization and reducing scale when creating the simplified linear geometric representation.
 This scale operation is a uniform affine scale transformation applied to increase the detail contained in the raster image.
 An increase in scale reduces undulation but at the cost of longer processing time and increased memory, which varies as the square of scale value.
 This transformation is scaled to ensure that the projected coordinate geometry of the network aligns accurately with the corresponding dimensions of the scaled raster image.

 Additionally, we pre-process the raster to eliminate small holes that appear where buffered lines run parallel or intersect at shallow angles.
-The skeletonisation algorithm is then applied to the raster image, yielding a skeletal raster image that is converted back into a linear vector geometry, completing the vector-to-raster-to-vector geometry transformation (see Methods appendix for details).
+The skeletonization algorithm is then applied to the raster image, yielding a skeletal raster image that is converted back into a linear vector geometry, completing the vector-to-raster-to-vector geometry transformation (see Methods appendix for details).

 After thinning, we convert the skeleton back to vectors by connecting adjacent pixels into segments and merging them into continuous lines.
 Line segments are then created by connecting these adjacent points.
 These segments are combined, giving a continuous line geometry representing the simplified network.
 Finally, a reverse scaling affine transformation is applied to return to the original coordinate system.